Rulemaking for Commercial Refrigeration Equipment Energy Conservation Standards

-DOE published a notice of proposed rulemaking regarding energy conservation standards for commercial refrigeration equipment.
-78 FR 55889 (September 11, 2013).
+DOE published a final rule regarding energy conservation standards for commercial refrigeration equipment.
+79 FR 17725 (March 28, 2014).

 The commercial refrigeration equipment energy conservation standards rulemaking docket EERE–2010–BT–STD–0003 contains all notices, public comments, public meeting transcripts, and supporting documents.
 For the latest information on the planned timing of future DOE regulatory milestones, see the current Office of Management and Budget Unified Agenda of Regulatory and Deregulatory Actions.
 All planned dates are preliminary and subject to change.